 The following methods are used: semi structured interviews; structured interviews; focus groups; financial analysis of project records; household income and asset analysis using statistical techniques; analysis of relationship changes between urban poor organisations and the local authority and other state officials; identification and analysis of critical events.

 How does this project fit within ESID’s research agenda?

 This study provides a number of benefits to ESID’s goals:

 - setting an example for the integration of academic and policy-orientated research with respect to an issue that has an existing audience with which to engage;

 - to the national processes of urban development in India;

 - at the international level, to our understanding of poverty reduction in urban areas.

-The project will address all three core research questions, with particular emphasis on the third of these questions, as the study will seek to identify the differences in state performance (both commitment and capability) that can be explained due to particular civil society strategies.
+The project addresses all three core research questions, with particular emphasis on the third of these questions, as the study seeks to identify the differences in state performance (both commitment and capability) that can be explained due to particular civil society strategies.